12 Things You Need To Do To Prepare for a Winter Storm

 Lisa F. Young/Shutterstock

 If a winter storm really shuts everything down, it's important to make sure you have enough emergency supplies.
-And this includes drinkable water, food, a hand-crank radio or similar method of listening to the news, warm clothes, and additional items that you can find on this list.
+And this includes drinkable water, food, a hand-crank radio or similar method of listening to the news, warm clothes, and additional items that you can find on this winter storm checklist.
 You may also want to stock up on important medications if anyone in your home is treating a long-term condition.

 Wrap Vulnerable Pipes in Insulation